1. Is FaithWorks a non-profit organization?

 3. How are mission trips funded?

 As a matter of policy, FaithWorks does not provide for the cost of materials at a mission trip site.
 Each host is generally responsible for such materials. (however, FaithWorks does bring a great deal of equipment and supplies necessary for a successful mission!.
 Details in this regard are carefully spelled out as each trip is planned.)
 The mission team members themselves pay for their transportation, insurance, meals and lodging.
-Since our beginning in June, 2000 we have contributed over $1,800,000 in free, donated labor, materials, and medicines.

 4. How can I support FaithWorks?